Deeds Not Words

 Films created by Luke Toddfrey www.toddcs.com

-Performed in the bustling station from where the renowned suffragette, Emily Davison, took the now infamous journey to Epsom racecourse in June 1913, the dancers will tell the story of the suffragettes and the progress that has been made over the last century.
+A unique and moving dance premiere was performed in the bustling station from where the renowned suffragette, Emily Davison, took the now infamous journey to Epsom racecourse in June 1913.
+Performers included Combination’s professional company dancers, vocational students from Rambert School and some local community performers from West London.
+They tell the story of the suffragettes and the progress that has been made over the last century.
+Please see the film above and photo gallery below.

 About The National Archives: The National Archives looks after and makes available to the public its collection of historical records dating back more than 1,000 years, including records as diverse as Domesday Book and MI5 files.
 They are a world-leading cultural heritage organisation which promotes public accessibility to iconic documents such as Guy Fawkes’ confession, Shakespeare’s Will and Edward VIII’s letter of abdication, while ensuring preservation for generations to come.
 They also host talks, conferences and have an expanding events programme.
 The National Archives is a non-ministerial government department whose parent is the Department of Digital, Culture, Media and Sport (DCMS).
 They are the official archive of the UK government, and England and Wales.